What if I can't keep up?

 How strenuous is a hash?

 Not very, unless you're trying to "win" the hash (spoiler: there are no winners).
 If you're heaving and panting, you're probably trying too hard.
-Although you might go 2 miles (usually less) between stops, it's not just 2 straight miles of running.
+Although you might go up to 2 miles between stops, it's not just 2 straight miles of running.
 There's lots of stopping at Checks (see above) while you wait for the FRBs to solve the trail, as well as other fun marks that slow you down.

 I'm a good runner; will this be too easy?